 These four elements have been endorsed by the World Health Organization as the most effective way to tackle this debilitating disease.

 DFID SAFE has supported Zambia to make significant strides towards eliminating trachoma as a public health issue.
-The programme, which ended in June 2019, has achieved some great milestones: more than 2,100 people have had sight-saving surgery and 2.9 million have been given antibiotics.
+The programme, which ended in June 2019, has achieved some great milestones: in Zambia, more than 1,800 people have had sight-saving surgery and 3.1 million treatments were provided to 1.6 million people.
 Sanitation and hygiene practices in at-risk communities have improved following awareness campaigns that reached almost 850,000 people, including 53,000 school children.

 The programme has also generated important insights that will help future programmes in Zambia to finally eliminate trachoma in the country.
 Three key lessons stand out.